TheSilvered/nest/docs/c_api/c_api-llist.md

 **Description:**

-Creates a new node on the heap.
+Create a new node on the heap.

 To free the node use [`Nst_free`](c_api-mem.md#nst_free).
 The value is *not* handeled automatically and must be freed manually.